projectacrn/acrn-hypervisor/doc/developer-guides/GVT-g-porting.rst

 vGPU creation scenario
 ======================

-In this scenario, ACRN-GT receives a create request from ACRN-DM.
+In this scenario, AcrnGT receives a create request from ACRN-DM.
 It calls GVT's :ref:`intel_gvt_ops_interface` to inform GVT of vGPU creation.
-This interface sets up all vGPU resources such as MMIO, GMA, PVINFO, GTT, DISPLAY, and Execlists, and calls back to the ACRN-GT module through the :ref:`MPT_interface` ``attach_vgpu``.
-Then, the ACRN-GT module sets up an I/O request server and asks to trap the PCI configure space of the vGPU (virtual device 0:2:0) via VHM's APIs.
+This interface sets up all vGPU resources such as MMIO, GMA, PVINFO, GTT, DISPLAY, and Execlists, and calls back to the AcrnGT module through the :ref:`MPT_interface` ``attach_vgpu``.
+Then, the AcrnGT module sets up an I/O request server and asks to trap the PCI configure space of the vGPU (virtual device 0:2:0) via VHM's APIs.
-Finally, the ACRN-GT module launches a ACRN-GT emulation thread to listen to I/O trap notifications from HVM and ACRN hypervisor.
+Finally, the AcrnGT module launches a AcrnGT emulation thread to listen to I/O trap notifications from HVM and ACRN hypervisor.

 vGPU destroy scenario
 =====================

-In this scenario, ACRN-GT receives a destroy request from ACRN-DM.
+In this scenario, AcrnGT receives a destroy request from ACRN-DM.
 It calls GVT's :ref:`intel_gvt_ops_interface` to inform GVT of the vGPU destroy request, and cleans up all vGPU resources.

 vGPU pci configure space write scenario
 =======================================

-ACRN traps the vGPU's PCI config space write, notifies ACRN-GT's ``acrngt_emulation_thread``, which calls ``acrngt_hvm_pio_emulation`` to handle all I/O trap notifications.
+ACRN traps the vGPU's PCI config space write, notifies AcrnGT's ``acrngt_emulation_thread``, which calls ``acrngt_hvm_pio_emulation`` to handle all I/O trap notifications.
 This routine calls the GVT's :ref:`intel_gvt_ops_interface` ``emulate_cfg_write`` to emulate the vGPU PCI